Roy Chapman Andrews

 Roy Chapman Andrews (January 26, 1884 – March 11, 1960) was an American explorer, adventurer, and naturalist who became the director of the American Museum of Natural History.
-He led a series of expeditions through the politically disturbed China of the early 20th century into the Gobi Desert and Mongolia.
+He led a series of expeditions through the politically disturbed Mongolia of the early 20th century into the Gobi Desert and Mongolia.
 The expeditions made important discoveries and brought the first-known fossil dinosaur eggs to the museum.
 Chapman's popular writing about his adventures made him famous.

 Biography

 Early life and education

 Andrews was born on January 26, 1884, in Beloit, Wisconsin.
 As a child, he explored forests, fields, and waters nearby, developing marksmanship skills.
 He taught himself taxidermy and used funds from this hobby to pay tuition to Beloit College.
 After graduating, Andrews applied for work at the American Museum of Natural History in New York City.
 He so much wanted to work there that after being told that there were no openings at his level, Andrews accepted a job as a janitor in the taxidermy department and began collecting specimens for the museum.
 During the next few years, he worked and studied simultaneously, earning a Master of Arts degree in mammalogy from Columbia University.
 Andrews joined The Explorers Club in New York during 1908, four years after its founding.